Atul-m3/ai-summarizer/README.md

 Step 2: Click “Summarize”
 Once your paragraph is in, hit the Summarize button.
 The app will send it to OpenAI’s GPT-3.5-turbo and return a clean, concise summary right below.
 Step 3: Ask a Question
 If you’re curious about something in the paragraph, type your question in the “Ask a question about the paragraph” box.
-The app will answer using only the info from your original text — no outside knowledge.
+The app will answer using only the info from your original text.

+You may wonder why this is useful.
+Well, when you go into study mode in any AI it will give u full knowledge about that certain topic which may be out of portion, but this AI will stick to what input you gave in and it will absolutely cut the BS.

 What You Can Input
-- Paragraph: Any block of text you want to work with
-- Question (optional): Something specific you want to ask about that text
+Paragraph: Any block of text you want to work with Question (optional): Something specific you want to ask about that text

 What You’ll Get Back
-- Summary: A short version of your paragraph
+Summary: A short version of your paragraph
-- Answer: A direct response to your question, based only on the paragraph
+Answer: A direct response to your question, based only on the paragraph